DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/31-Logistic-Regression.md

 1) Using `R`, conduct logistic regression and interpret the output and perform model selection.
 2) Write the logistic regression model and predict outputs for given inputs.
-3) Use the bootstrap to find confidence intervals for parameter estimates and predictions.
+3) Find confidence intervals for parameter estimates and predictions.

 ## Logistic regression introduction